 The growth of Uechi-Ryu Karate Do has led to Dojos starting in many countries of the world.
 There are Dojos in Argentina, Australia, Brazil, Canada, England, France, Germany, Greece, Israel, New Zealand, Slovenia, Saudi Arabia, Switzerland, and the United States.
 All from the students that have been taught by Uechi Kanei.

 Sensei Nick Godi was born and raised in Grand Rapids, MI.
 He currently holds the rank of 1st degree black belt in Uechi Ryu Karate and 3rd Kyu in Aikido.
-He continues to train under Grandmaster James Thompson and Sensei Dave Mata while studying English and Technical writing at Grand Rapids Community College.
+He continues to train under Grandmaster James Thompson and Sensei Dave Mata while studying History and Japanese language at Aquinas College.

 Nick’s martial arts training began while serving in the United States Army as a Forward Observer.
 He was deployed to Iraq and Afghanistan and was honorably discharged in 2013 with the rank of Sergeant.
 Nick immediately knew he wanted to continue his training and enrolled at the Kyoseikan school as a student of Sensei Takashi Okada and Sensei Dave Mata.
 Since then he has traveled internationally to promote martial arts, competed in multiple tournaments, organized karate seminars, and has been promoted to the chief instructor of the Uechi Ryu program at the Kyoseikan dojo.